 As an author, I have written five historic nonfiction books, each about a fascinating aspect of Florida history.
 And, my fiction books and current projects each have Florida history as either their main theme, or they are set in Florida.

 As a speaker, I have shared my stories with audiences at numerous educational institutions, social and philanthropic organizations, and historical societies throughout Florida.
 I enjoy speaking about Florida’s rich history, and never miss an opportunity to talk with students about writing, and the excitement of discovering a good story.

-I have also been a guest on NPR (National Public Radio and TV) many times, and am a guest lecturer with the Life Long Learning Society at Florida Atlantic University in Boca Raton, Florida.
+I have also been a guest on NPR (National Public Radio and TV) many times, and a guest lecturer with the Life Long Learning Society at Florida Atlantic University in Boca Raton, Florida.

+Because of my book Run the Rum In, I had the privilege of participating in two documentaries depicting South Florida during the Prohibition era.
 I was associate producer and on-camera speaker in WLRN’s documentary “Prohibition and the South Florida Connection” that premiered November 2011 and is still running on PBS channels.
-And, I participated in a series entitled “Gangsters” for the National Geographic Channel.
+In 2012 it was nominated for a Suncoast Emmy Award.
+I also participated in a series entitled “Gangsters” for the National Geographic Channel.